How to Edit College Paper Grammar

 - Read the paper out loud.
 Our eyes skip over words as we read silently.
 Many of my students find most of their errors when they slow down and read aloud.

-Step two is to have someone else read your paper using my Peer Editing worksheet.
+Have someone else read your paper using my Peer Editing worksheet.
 Be sure you ask that person to look at the places you marked as errors from your word processing program.
 Ask your editor to especially look for:

 - Missing commas.

 - Missing semicolons, colons, hyphens or other punctuation errors.